chazapp/o11y/README.md

-## Usage
+## Minikube

+The Terraform module provides default configuration values for all tools that are deployed within it.
+These are tailored for usage in a Minikube cluster, of which an application of the module is available in it own folder.

-Create a Minikube cluster, enable the `ingress` addon, then apply with Terraform
+To test the complete stack, create a Minikube cluster, enable the `ingress` addon, then apply with Terraform

 ```
 $ minikube start